jandrovins/LaHuertaDeRamiroSkill/README.md

 ## Examples
 * "How are my plants"
 * "How is my plant"
-* "How is the soil moisture"
+* "What is the soil moisture"
 * "When was the last time my plants were watered"
 * "When was the last time my plant was watered"
 * "What is the temperature of my plant"